donaldasante/smartly.demo/README.md

 - Assuming all the requirements are met visual studio will
   1. Build the dot net core app.
   2. Start the application.

+## Running the unit and integration tests
+- Navigate to the ./tests folder.
+- `dotnet test --logger "console;verbosity=detailed" .\SmartlyDemo.RiotSPA.Test`

+OR

+- Run the tests from Visual Studio.